EAST CAMPUS SURGERY CENTER LLC

 Partial removal of breast

-Release of wrist ligament using an endoscope
+Partial removal of nasal sinus using an endoscope

 Relocation of arm vein with connection to arm artery for hemodialysis